JustAGhosT/codeflow-infrastructure/bicep/FAQ.md

 If you're using the GitHub Actions workflow (`.github/workflows/deploy-codeflow-engine.yml`), this is **automatically handled** for you!
 The workflow includes a cleanup step that:

-1. ✅ Checks for existing managed certificates for your domain
+1. âœ… Checks for existing managed certificates for your domain
-2. ✅ Removes any duplicates before deployment
+2. âœ… Removes any duplicates before deployment
-3. ✅ Ensures clean deployment every time
+3. âœ… Ensures clean deployment every time

 ### Manual Fix